-To read more, log in (above) or click to subscribe.
+To read more, a subscription is required.
+Log in or click here to subscribe.

 We had not been long in the States when Pink Gin arrived at Bryn Mawr Farms.
 Billy, who mucked out for us, was, as usual, the first to find fault with him.

 “He do get drunk, he do.
 Proper beer-swiller he be.
 And he eats eggs and molasses with all his feed.
 Lord, if only I could eat like that!”

 Pink Gin (not his real name) was a timber horse with a record of wins.
 Since most timber racing is in the spring, pre-season training often means blizzards and temperatures averaging ten degrees Fahrenheit.
 This was one of the reasons for the high-calorie diet that included beer and eggs.